craftingcity/The-Known-World/README.md

 **Age.**
 **Size.**
 **Speed.**
-**Versatile Form.**
+**Versatile Form.** You gain proficiency in a skill of your choice.
+You gain one feat of your choice.
+You may increase one ability score of your choice by one.
 ##### Elven
 **Age.**
 **Size.**
 **Speed.**
 **Fey Ancestry.** You have advantage on saving throws against effects that charm and you cannot be made to sleep by magical means.
+You also gain another trait as corresponding to your seasonal ancestry;
+	- **Spring.** Your base walking speed increases to 35 feet.
+	- **Summer.**
+	- **Autumn.**
+	- **Winter.** You have disadvantage on attack rolls and Wisdom (Perception) checks that rely on sight when you, the target of the attack, or whatever you are trying to perceive is in direct sunlight.
+You know the *Dancing Lights* cantrip.
+When you reach 3rd level, you can cast the *Faerie Fire* spell once with this trait and regain the ability to do so when you finish a long rest.
+When you reach 5th level, you can cast the *Darkness* spell once and regain the ability to do so when you finish a long rest.
+Charisma is your spellcasting ability for these spells.
-**Keen Senses.** You have advantage on Wisdom (Perception) checks (anydice.com tells me that this translates in to a mean increase of 3.82 over the "take-ten" traditionally used for passive-style checks.
+**Keen Senses.** You have advantage on Wisdom (Perception) checks (The online dice service anydice.com tells me that this translates in to a mean increase of 3.82 over the "take-ten" traditionally used for passive-style checks.
 Call it plus 4.).
+**Trance.** You do not sleep.
+Instead you meditate deeply, remaining semi-conscious, for 4 hours a day.
+While meditating, you dream after a fashion; but such dreams are truly mental exercises you have developed and over time have become reflexive after your years of practice.
+After resting in this way, you gain the same benefit a human would from 8 hours of sleep.

 ##### Dragonborn
 Common wisdom tells us that the Dragonborn were quite literally born to a humanoid and a dragon, inheriting the color of scale and affinity of element of their dragon ancestors.